uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

 ![!Globus File Manager interface with mouse pointer hovering over Bookmark icon.](./images/globus_060_create_bookmark.png)

-To manage bookmarks, click "Bookmarks" in the left-hand navigation pane.
-Click the "Pencil" icon to edit a bookmark.
-Click the "Trash Bin" icon to delete a bookmark.
+To manage bookmarks, click on the Collection search bar, then select the Bookmarks tab.
+To edit a bookmark, click the 'Pencil' icon.
+To delete a bookmark, click the 'Trash Bin' icon.

 ![!Globus Bookmarks interface showing four bookmarks.](./images/globus_061_manage_bookmarks.png)